aws-quickstart/cdk-eks-blueprints/README.md

 const app = new cdk.App();
-new CdkEksBlueprintStack(app, 'east-test-1', [new MetricsServerAddon, new ClusterAutoScaler, new ContainerInsightsAddOn, new AppMeshAddon], [], {
+new CdkEksBlueprintStack(app, 'east-test-1', [new MetricsServerAddon, new ClusterAutoScaler, new ContainerInsightsAddOn], [], {
   env: {
       account: YOUR_ACCOUNT,
       region: YOUR_TARGET_REGION,